 GML (Convergence Monitoring)

-Developed specifically for geotechnical convergence monitoring, the GML (Geotech Monitoring LiDAR) system is GroundProbe’s industry-disrupting underground monitoring solution.
+The GML – together with its Convergence Monitoring Module – is GroundProbe’s industry-disrupting underground monitoring solution.
 Capable of detecting rock and ground support movement with sub-millimetre accuracy, the GML offers a range of unprecedented features and benefits for underground monitoring.

 Without sub-millimetre accuracy, it is impossible to identify critical trends in velocity over short periods of time prior to a collapse.
 As proven by our history of monitoring deformation in open-cut operations, detecting very slight changes in velocity as early as possible ensures the best chance of a fast response.